randylubin/story-synth-docs/src/guide/design.md

 If you’ve followed the steps above, you can now create and share your own games on Story Synth.

+### Sharing your game via Itch.io

+Story Synth games don't have downloadable files but you can still publish them to Itch, and even charge for them.
+Here's how:

+1. Set classification to 'Physical games' – despite being a digital game, Story Synth has much more in common with tabletop roleplaying games
+2. Set 'Kind of Project' to downloadable
+3. Under Uploads, create an External File as executable and set the URL to game's page on Story Synth.

+Then just create the game's Itch page like you would for any other game.
+For an example Itch page of a Story Synth game, check out Around the Realm.

+### Going Further

 If you want to publish your game on it's own website, using the Story Synth code, check out the [How to Publish](/guide/publish.html) guide.

 If you want to extend Story Synth to add new mechanics, check out [How to Extend](/guide/extend.html) guide.